thedoggybrad/classic-windowstaskmanager/README.md

 The Classic Windows Task Manager from Windows 11 22H2's recovery partition.
 This is identical to the one used in Windows 7.

 ## How can I get myself the copy of the same files in this repository?
 It is super easy!
+Here are the instructions for those running Windows 10 or 11.
 <br>
 <br>
 1.)
-Go into Settings and go to System>Restore>Advance Startup option then click the "Restart Now" twice.
+Go into Settings and go to (System or Updates and Security)>Restore>Advance Startup option then click the "Restart Now" twice.
 <br>
 2.)
 Wait and then click Troubleshooting then click Command Prompt.
 <br>